How To Feed A Loon

 • Preheat oven to 350°F.

-• In a small bowl, mix together the vinegar, paprika, 2 tablespoons tomato paste, garlic, and 1 tablespoon of olive oil.
+• In a small bowl, mix the vinegar, paprika, 2 tablespoons of tomato paste, garlic, and 1 tablespoon of olive oil.
 Stir to form a paste.
-Measure out 1 tablespoon of the paste and set aside.
+Measure out 1 tablespoon of the paste and set it aside.

 2 tablespoon red wine vinegar, 2 tablespoon smoked paprika, 3 tablespoon tomato paste, 3 garlic cloves, 4 tablespoon olive oil